 The adopters of this approach have the opportunity to transform their sales model and win business in future based on their risk selection and risk appetite, not just on price.

-At Scottish Widows we welcome this focus on underwriting both now and in the future; it's something every provider should embrace.
+At Scottish Widows we welcome this focus on underwriting both now and in the future; it's something every provider should embrace avoiding.